HenryPengZou/JointMatch/README.md

 ## Citation
-If you find this repository useful, please consider citing our paper:
+If you find this repository useful, please consider citing our paper 💕:
 ```bibtex
 @inproceedings{zou-caragea-2023-jointmatch,
    title={JointMatch: A Unified Approach for Diverse and Collaborative Pseudo-Labeling to Semi-Supervised Text Classification},